 More than three-quarters of the 365-mile long, off road trail between Albany and Buffalo is complete and safe for all ages.
 Because the trail closely parallels both active and historic sections of the Erie Canal, it offers easy access to and from communities throughout the Corridor.
-When finished, the trail will be the nation’s longest multiple-use trail.
+The trail is among the nation’s longest multiple-use trails.

 Trail markers and wayfinding signs make it is easy to follow the trail and to connect off-and-on-road segments.
 Bicycling, walking, and cross-country skiing are allowed on all trails in the system.
 Other uses vary by location.
 The New York State Canal Corporation is responsible for developing and overseeing the Erie Canalway Trail.
 Contact them directly with questions or for more information.

 Trail Update 9/26/19: Due to construction along the Feeder Canal Trail, the Champlain Canalway Trail will close between Towpath Lane and Feeder Canal Towpath Road in Fort Edward, NY from September 30, 2019 to September 15, 2020.

 |Erie Canal Heritage Trail Buffalo to Lyons||120||Level cycling along the canal with charming canal villages to explore along the way.
 This is an excellent place for a long weekend cycling trip.|

 Schasel Park in Port Byron to Warners Road in Camillus

 |28||Follows old Erie Canal route through Central New York; traverses Camillus Erie Canal Park, which includes restored aqueduct at Nine Mile Creek.|

 |Old Erie Canal State Park Dewitt to Rome||36||Follows old Erie Canal through original canal towns; Chittenango Landing Canal Boat Museum is on route.|

 |Rome to Utica||14||Follows the Erie Canal/Mohawk River with some lovely views along a largely shaded path. |